-I started Literally Finance to fill that gap.
+This idea is central to Literally Finance's mission.
 Our goal is to help teens build financial skills AND think critically about the impact of their money.
 We make investing accessible, but also thoughtful.
-Because the future we're saving for should be one worth living in.

 Every teen deserves access to financial knowledge that’s clear, actionable, and free of gatekeeping.